daos-stack/daos/doc/admin/deployment.md

 configuration file to identified NVMe SSDs.

-Devices with the same NUMA node/socket should be used in the same per-server section of the server configuration file for best performance.
+Devices with the same NUMA node/socket should be used in the same per-server section of the server configuration file for the best performance.

 ### Network Interface Detection & Selection